mattnedrich/CentralLimitTheoremDemo/README.md

 If plotting is enabled, [Matplotlib](http://matplotlib.org/) and [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) are required.

 ## Usage
-The `central_limit_theorem_demo.py` file contain a `CentralLimitTheorem` class.
+The `central_limit_theorem_demo.py` file contains a `CentralLimitTheorem` class.
 It can be instantiated with a distribution in the form of a list.

 ```python
 import central_limit_theorem_demo as clt